GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

 ![Kafka](./images/kafka-events.png)

-Based on the existing policy the log events would be created as an alert in a `input.alerts` Kafka topic as like below.
+Based on the existing policy the log events would be created as an alert in `input.alerts` Kafka topic as like below.

 ![Kafka](./images/kafka-alerts.png)